scratchcpp/libscratchcpp/README.md

 to create a GUI application that runs Scratch projects.

-The idea is to implement Scratch blocks in C++ to build a fast project player that is faster than Scratch modifications such as TurboWarp.
+The idea is to implement Scratch blocks in C++ to build a fast project player that is faster than the original Scratch VM.

 ## NOTE
 This library is still in development and it shouldn't be used